Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Notation and basic definitions

-An irreducible representation of $G$ is called \emph{cuspidal} if it doesn't occur as a subrepresentation of a proper parabolically induced representation.
-It is called \emph{supercuspidal} if it doesn't occur as a subquotient of a proper parabolically induced representation.
+An irreducible representation of $G$ is called \emph{cuspidal} (resp. \emph{supercuspidal}) if it doesn't occur as a subrepresentation (resp. subquotient) of a parabolically induced representation with respect to a proper parabolic subgroup of $G$.